 - Pre heat the oven to 220C and get your rice on the go.

-- Heat a splash of olive oil in a large non-stick frying pan, remove 4 breasts and shake off as much of the marinade as possible.
+- Heat a splash of olive oil in a large non-stick frying pan, remove 4 thighs and shake off as much of the marinade as possible.
 Fry skin side down until golden, flip and lightly brown the other side.

-- Wipe the pan down if it has burned bits on the bottom and repeat this for the remaining 4 breasts.
+- Wipe the pan down if it has burned bits on the bottom and repeat this for the remaining 4 thighs.

 - In a large casserole dish with a lid (or a roasting tray with foil) drizzle over the Worcestershire sauce.
 Place the chicken pieces on top.
 Pour over the marinade from the bag and spread it evenly over the chicken.
 Pace in the hot oven and roast with the lid / foil on for 15 minutes.
 Remove the lid and roast for a further 10 minutes.